 A New Financial Model for Exhibiting Galleries

 One of the quieter but more significant decisions this year is a risk-sharing model for galleries.
-Booth costs will be payable based on each gallery’s sales performance, an approach Art Dubai previously used during the Covid-19 period.
-For galleries navigating an uncertain market, that flexibility is meaningful, and it may influence how future editions of the fair handle exhibitor relationships.
+Booth costs will be payable based on each gallery's sales performance, an approach Art Dubai previously used during COVID-19.
+For galleries navigating an uncertain market, that flexibility is meaningful, and it may shape how future editions handle exhibitor relationships.

 Who's Behind Art Dubai 2026